rohan-paul/user-family-member-relationship/README.md

 Then navigate to the public or the private (only for logged-in user) site

 The site is running at - [http://localhost:3000/](http://localhost:3000/)

-#### To run the tests

-`cd client` and then `npm test`

-The overall app's color of the top toolbar is determined by ./src/Components/AppDashBoard.js